ziyewang/MetaAssemblyEval/README.md

 conda install quast
 Note: Bioconda is needed to install quast.
 ```
+## <a name="usage"></a>Usage

+> - Usage:         [--r1 forward read file of real metagenome]
+                   [--r2 reverse read file of real metagenome]
+                   [--sequencing_depth SEQUENCING_DEPTH]
+                   [--genome_sequence_dir GENOME_SEQUENCE_DIR]
+                   [--output OUTPUT]

+> - arguments

+  	--r1 R1:
+              File with forward reads of real metagenome.

+  	--r2 R2:
+              File with reverse reads of real metagenome.

+    --sequencing_depth SEQUENCING_DEPTH:
+              The sequencing depth of simulated genomes.

+    --genome_sequence_dir GENOME_SEQUENCE_DIR:
+              The input dir where the sequence of the genomes to be added in the real metagenome locates，ending with '/'.

+    --output OUTPUT:
+              The output dir, storing the statistics results of the assembly.

 ## <a name="preprocessing"></a>References

 [1] Mikheenko A, Saveliev V, and Gurevich A. MetaQUAST: Evaluation of metagenome assemblies.
 Bioinformatics, 32:1088-1090, 2016.